-Do you ever wonder how to secure a read on customers’ perceptions of your business?
-Understanding customer experience goes beyond a simple customer satisfaction metric.
-In fact, we recommend a holistic approach to gathering feedback from your customers, that includes three key elements: customer satisfaction (CSAT), likelihood to recommend (NPS), and customer effort (CES).
+Ever wonder how to secure a read on customers’ perceptions of your business?
+Understanding customer experience and gathering feedback goes beyond a simple satisfaction metric.
+In fact, we recommend a holistic approach that includes three key elements: customer satisfaction (CSAT), likelihood to recommend (NPS) and customer effort (CES).

-A customer satisfaction score (CSAT score) is a nearer-term measure used to understand how customers feel about a particular aspect of your business or interaction with your organization.
+A CSAT score is a nearer-term measure to understand how customers feel about a particular aspect of your business or interaction with your organization.
 The question is easy to answer and can be tailored to fit the situation:

-In interpreting CSAT, organizations often look at those who indicate they are satisfied (higher end of the rating scale) and track that measure over time.
+When interpreting CSAT, organizations often look at those who indicate they're satisfied (higher end of the rating scale) and track that measure over time.
 Though a valuable measure, satisfaction is more specific in nature, and can easily be coupled with loyalty measures for a more in-depth analysis of the customer experience.

 Net Promoter Score, or NPS for short, is a metric that measures customer loyalty and is captured through one simple question: